-13. SAFETY PRECAUTIONS
+SAFETY PRECAUTIONS

-The Focus Applied Technologies Desk-Top Dynamometer is designed to be an inherently safe machine via the use of heavy duty mountings and base plate, disk guard, electrical fault protection, and ignition cutoff system.
-However as with any power equipment improper use can result in a hazardous situation.
+The Focus Applied Technologies Chassis Dynamometer is designed to be an inherently safe machine via the use of heavy duty bearings and frame, electrical fault protection, and ignition cutoff system.
+However as with any large power equipment improper use can result in a hazardous situation.